Your Kitchen Is a Large Investment! Don’t Let It Go Out of Style Quickly

 If you’re designing a new kitchen for your home that you want to stand the test of time and not be dated within a couple of years, we recommend going back to basics and installing an all-white kitchen.

 The perfect blank canvas, timeless style, and surprisingly easy to keep clean: These are some of the attributes of a white kitchen.
 Read on to discover more of its enduring appeal.

-White on white, the only real color break in this kitchen is the countertop decor – and the bleached wood floor.
+White on white, the only real color break in this kitchen is the countertop and seating decor – and the bleached wood floor.
 The rest is white and subtle shades of light gray.
-Even the benches are white.
 But it works so well!
-(Photo courtesy Hanson Builders.)
+(Photo credit: Aaron Huber on Unslplash)